Thermal paste: Uses

 When a CPU heat spreader is coupled to the die via thermal paste, performance enthusiasts such as overclockers are able to, in a process known as "delidding", pry the heat spreader, or CPU "lid", from the die.
-This allows them to replace the thermal paste, which is usually of low-quality, with a thermal paste having greater thermal conductivity.
+This allows them to replace the thermal paste, which is usually of low quality, with a thermal paste having greater thermal conductivity.
 Generally, liquid metal thermal pastes are used in such instances.

 Challenges

 The consistency of thermal paste makes it susceptible to failure mechanisms distinct from some other thermal interface materials.
 A common one is pump-out, which is the loss of thermal paste from between the die and the heat sink due to their differing rates of thermal expansion and contraction.
-Over a large number of power cycles, thermal paste gets pumped out from between the die and the heat sink and eventually causes degradation of thermal performance.
+Over a large number of hot-cold cycles (not necessarily power cycles), thermal paste extrudes from between the die and heat sink, which eventually causes degradation of thermal performance inasmuch as there is less paste in place.

 Another issue with some compounds is the separation of the polymer and filler matrix components occurs under high temperatures.
 The loss of polymeric material can result in poor wettability, leading to increased thermal resistance.

+Phase-change material

+Thermal pastes that undergo phase transition at working temperatures have been made.
+Instead of the regular meaning of phase-change material (a material that absorbs a lot of heat when melting), "phase-change" thermal pastes simply refer to pastes that soften at the intended working temperature.
+(Earlier PCM thermal pastes actually did melt, but this proved bad for reliability.)

+This softening allows the paste to flow back and partially undo pump-out.
+The result is an improved lifespan in terms of resistance to hot-cold cycles.
+They are originally used in thermally conductive pads to improve microscopic fit and therefore conduction.
+Phase-change thermal compounds require some time under heat to settle into place after applying.
+As it settles into place, the heat conduction (and hence cooling) improves.

+Health hazards

+Zinc oxide, as a powder, is highly toxic to aquatic organisms and may cause long-term negative effects to aquatic environments.
+It is considered non-toxic for human food and skin use, but dangerous when inhaled.
+However, it is very unlikely for zinc oxide in thermal paste to be released back into a powder form.